NilooMisa/asa-akam-qeshm/README.md

 > ### Table section
 >>* This section showcases the range of the products in two seperate charts including *dyestuff* and *textile auxiliaries*.
 >>* The tables are responsive in all platforms and the style is consistant with the page.
+>>* The content of the tables could be updated in the future while the table keeps its responsiveness.
+>### Contact Us
+>> * The user could contact the company directly via the form which is placed within the page.
+>> * The form style matches the page and it's responsive for all platforms.
+The form needs full-name and email address to be sent.
+>### Footer
+>>* This section contains the two addresses of the company, the company's email address, links to social media and direct email link to company.
+This option is provided as an additional way of communicating with the company.